Sandro Mencucci: Indian Soccer League

-In 2013, Fiorentina together with other Italian teams helped to form the Indian Super League (ISL).
-Mencucci helped form FC Pune City, which participates in the ISL.
+In 2013, Fiorentina together with other Italian teams helped to form the Indian Super League (ISL) with aims to provide stimulus to the growth and development of football in the state of Maharashtra.
+Mencucci helped form FC Pune City in 2014, which participated in the ISL in its inaugural season.

 Women's Division

-From 2015 to 2019, Mencucci spearheaded a professional women in football initiative of the Della Valle family as president of the Fiorentina Women's Football Club, the first ever professionally affiliated women's football club in the history of Italy.
+From 2015 to 2019, Mencucci spearheaded a professional football initiative for women athletes of the Della Valle family as president of the Fiorentina Women's Football Club, the first ever professionally affiliated women's football club in the history of Italy.
 In only four years the Fiorentina Women's FC won four titles.
 Fiorentina qualified to participate in the UEFA Women's Champions League in successive seasons (2017–18 and 2018–19).